nopbyte/compose-idm/README.md

 ### Installing the UAA

 Once you have installed the requirements listed above.
-You can start by Installing the UAA in the following way:
+You can start by Installing Cloud Foundry's UAA in the following way:

     $ git clone git://github.com/cloudfoundry/uaa.git